melvin0008/julia/doc/manual/metaprogramming.rst

 Macros are the analogue of functions for expression generation at compile time.
-Just as a function maps a tuple of argument values to a return value, a macro maps a tuple of argument *expressions* to a returned *expression*.
+Just as a function maps a tuple of argument values to a return value, a macro maps a tuple of arguments to a returned *expression*.
+Macro arguments may include expressions, literal values, and symbols.

 Why macros
 ~~~~~~~~~~